Joint Calendarby faOtools https://faotools.com/apps/17.0/joint-calendar-817

 The tool to automatically synchronize Odoo attachments with Google Drive files in both ways394

 The tool to build a deep and structured knowledge base for internal and external use.
 Knowledge System.
 KMS.
-Wiki-like revisions.298
+Wiki-like revisions.

-The tool for time-based service management from booking appointments to sales and reviews
+The tool for time-based service management from booking appointments to sales and reviews398

 The tool to set up KPI targets and control their fulfillment by periods.
-KPI dashboard.
+KPI dashboards.
 Dashboard designer.
 KPI charts198

 Please log in to comment on this module